Gov. JB Pritzker signs Illinois assault weapons ban

 Pritzker had said he wanted the bill passed by Tuesday, so he could sign it before the end of the current legislative term.

-Speaker Welch (D-Hillside) said the legislation, once signed by the governor, immediately bans the sale, delivery, and purchase of assault-style weapons and high-capacity magazines in Illinois.
+Speaker Welch (D-Hillside) said the legislation bans the sale, delivery, and purchase of assault-style weapons and high-capacity magazines in Illinois.
 Long guns will be limited to 10 rounds per magazine and handguns cannot have more than 15 rounds.

 "This legislation includes a comprehensive, detailed, and updated list of assault weapons subject to the ban," Welch said.